Click here for a flowchart about filling out the PI-1206.

 (2) If your child was enrolled in a public or conventional private school, WPA recommends that you write a letter to the principal, as a courtesy, letting them know that your child will no longer be attending that school and ask that your child be removed from the school’s attendance rolls.
 Take the letter and a copy of your PI-1206 to the school and ask that the principal sign as verification that they have received the information and will remove your child from the attendance rolls.
 Your PI-1206 has a date/time stamp in the lower right-hand corner that is the official date/time you began homeschooling.
 Keep this signed copy for your records.

 (3) Keep copies of each PI-1206 that you file or modify.
 Copies are sometimes required by school officials, employers, colleges, Social Security officials, military recruiters, and others.
 However, if you need another copy of the PI-1206 form you filed for the current school year, you can sign in on the same DPI web page using the ID and password you created.
 On the next page, which says “Review Sign-In Data,” you will now see a box that says, “Click here to reprint your current PI-1206 Homeschool Report data.”
+The DPI only keeps PI-1206 forms for seven years.

 (4) Update your form if necessary.
 If your name, address, or the number of children you are homeschooling changes, update your online form.
 To do so, sign in and press the “Continue” buttons until you get to the page that has the information you want to change.
 Delete the old information and enter the current information.
 Complete the process of filing your form as you did before.
 Print a copy for your records.